How to Get an Apartment in New York Right Out of High School

 Don’t put family members in that awkward position.

-This will buy you some time to put funds together for your rent and get back on track to paying your credit card.
+This will buy you time to put funds together for your rent and get back on track to paying your credit card.

 Another way you might utilize the help of your family if you have any extended family in the five boroughs is to ask if they have a room available in their house or apartment.